Busch Gardens Tampa Bay: Stanleyville

-This section of the park is home to one of the park's water rides, Stanley Falls Flume.
-It is also home to launch coaster Tigris, and SheiKra, which was the first and only Dive Coaster in the United States until the addition of Griffon at the sister park Busch Gardens Williamsburg.
-The section opened in 1973 with the addition of the Stanley Falls Flume.
+This section of the park is named after the city in the Democratic Republic of the Congo that was originally known as Stanleyville (now Kisangani).
+This section is home to SheiKra, one of the flagship coasters.
+Opened in 2005, it was the first and only Bolliger & Mabillard Dive Coaster in North America until the addition of Griffon at the sister park Busch Gardens Williamsburg in 2007.
+It was also home to one of the park's water rides, Stanley Falls Flume, which opened with the section in 1973 and closed in 2025, along with a Premier Rides Sky Rocket II named Tigris, which opened in 2019.
 The African Queen Boat Ride opened in 1977 as Busch's version of Disney's Jungle Cruise.
 The African Queen featured live animals, including alligators, crocodiles, rhinoceroses and spider monkeys.
 A South American macaw rode on each boat.
-In 1989, the African Queen Boat Ride was converted into Tanganyika Tidal Wave with the addition of a 55 ft drop that generates a large splash.
+In 1989, the African Queen Boat Ride was converted into Tanganyika Tidal Wave with the addition of a 55 ft drop that generated a large splash.
 The section remained unchanged until 2005 when SheiKra opened and the surrounding area was renovated.
+Tanganyika Tidal Wave later closed in 2016 and was demolished in 2018 to make way for Tigris.